AzureMentor/microsoft-graph-docs/concepts/delta-query-groups.md

 }
 ```

+> [!NOTE]
->**Note:** The `members@delta` property is included in the first group object - TestGroup1 - and contains the two current members of the group.
+> The `members@delta` property is included in the first group object - TestGroup1 - and contains the two current members of the group.
 TestGroup2 does not contain that property because the group does not have any members.

 ## nextLink request